-Spatial data must be submitted as part of the final report for all SWPI funded projects.
-The Province of BC uses ArcGIS 10 and all spatial data submissions must be compatible with ArcGIS 10 or lower.
+Spatial data for the entire CWPP area must be submitted as part of the final report for all SWPI funded projects.
+The Province of BC uses ArcGIS 10.3 and all spatial data submissions must be compatible with ArcGIS 10.3 or lower.